daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 all.
 For example, if my score has a syntax error, the `alda` CLI should be able to tell me that immediately without needing to talk to a background process.

-So I implemented it that way for Alda v2, and just as I'd hoped, the basic, everyday usage of the Alda CLI feels a lot more comfortable and satisfying now.
+So I implemented it that way for Alda v2, and now I feel like the basic, everyday usage of the Alda CLI is more comfortable and satisfying.
 When Alda v2 is released, users will no longer need to know about Alda's background processes at all.
-After downloading and installing Alda, users can run `alda play -c 'some code'` or `alda play -f some-file.alda` whenever the inspiration strikes them and Alda will play their score.
+After downloading and installing Alda, users can run `alda play -c 'some code'` or `alda play -f some-file.alda` whenever the inspiration strikes them and Alda will play their score, even though they never ran `alda up` (a command that no longer exists in Alda v2).
 There are still background processes out of necessity (an important goal of Alda is that playback is asynchronous), but now, the processes are entirely managed "behind the scenes" by Alda.

 # The Alda v2 REPL

-Whereas the Alda v1 REPL requires you to start an Alda server first, the Alda v2 REPL seamlessly starts a REPL server for you.
-When you run `alda repl` at the command line, you immediately end up in an interactive REPL session that feels a lot like the command line `alda play -c '...'` experience, except that the REPL remembers the context of your previous evaluations.
+Whereas the Alda v1 REPL requires you to start an Alda server first (`alda up`), the Alda v2 REPL automatically starts a REPL server for you when you run `alda repl`.
+The interactive REPL session feels a lot like the command line `alda play -c '...'` experience, except that the REPL remembers the context of your previous evaluations.
 For example, if you evaluate the following line of code:

 {% highlight text %}
 accordion: o5 c d e f